dschmenk/PLASMA/README.md

     numlines = numlines + 1
 until txtbuf == 0 or numlines == maxlines
 ```
 Function definitions are completed with the `end` statement.
 All definitions return a value, even if not specified in the source.
 A return value of zero will be inserted by the compiler at the `end` of a definition (or a `return` statement without a value).

-Functions can have optional parameters when called and local variables.
-Defined functions without parameters can be called simply, without any paranthesis.
+Defined functions without parameters can be called simply, without any parenthesis.

 ```
 def drawscrn(topline, leftpos)